 There’s not anything more quintessentially ‘Eastern Shore’ compared to its seafood.
-Oysters, rockfish along with the Chesapeake Blue Crab would be the Bay’s local triad of components which have made the area famous across the nation.
-The hidden secret of the Eastern Shore, is the crabs from Don’s Crabs and Seafood Market.
+Oysters, rockfish along with the Chesapeake Blue Crab would be the Bay’s local triad of components that have made the area famous across the nation.
+The hidden secret of the Eastern Shore is the crabs from Don’s Crabs and Seafood Market.

 Servings: Makes 10 Servings (one cup each).

-- 1 can (28 ounces) whole tomatoes, cut into small pieces
+- 1 can (28 ounces) of whole tomatoes, cut into small pieces

 - 3 cups water

 - 1 cup frozen baby carrots or frozen sliced carrots